MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-azure-monitor.md

 To make management easier, we recommend using Microsoft Entra user _groups_ for each role, allowing you to add or remove individual users to the group rather than assigning permissions directly to that user.
 In this walkthrough, we'll add a security group.

-1. With **Microsoft Entra ID** still selected in your external tenant, select **Groups**, and then select a group.
+1. With **workforce tenant** still selected in your external tenant, select **Groups**, and then select a group.
 If you don't have an existing group, create a **Security** group, then add members.
-For more information, follow the procedure [Create a basic group and add members using Microsoft Entra ID](../active-directory/fundamentals/how-to-manage-groups.md).
+For more information, follow the procedure [Create a basic group and add members using workforce tenant](../active-directory/fundamentals/how-to-manage-groups.md).
 1. Select **Overview**, and record the group's **Object ID**.

 ## Step 3: Workforce tenant configuration - configure Azure Lighthouse